tdogubo/weTalk/README.md

 ```
 > Expected Response : `200 OK`

-In the event that any endpoint does not work; the API responds with a `400` status error code.
+In the event that any endpoint does not work; the API responds with a `400 Bad Request` error code.